lbaehren/lofarsoft/src/Anaamika/doc/source/ug_basics.rst

 *************
 PyBDSM Basics
 *************
-PyBDSM has been designed to share many similarities with the CASA interactive environment (``casapy``), which is in turn based on AIPS.
-Therefore, the commands used in PyBDSM should be familiar to anyone familiar with these software packages.
+PyBDSM has been designed to share many similarities with the CASA interactive environment (known as ``casapy`` [#f1]_), which is in turn based on AIPS.
+Therefore, the commands used in PyBDSM should be familiar to anyone who has used these software packages.

 Starting PyBDSM
 ---------------